Cocotteseb/Krypton/README.md

+# This is a fork with changes I've made when the suite was a commercial product.
+It is also the base on which the Krypton OutlookGrid relies (https://kryptonoutlookgrid.codeplex.com/)

 # Krypton Suite of .NET WinForms Controls

 The Kryton Suite of .NET WinForms controls are now freely available for use in personal or commerical projects.
 I developed and sold them from my company Component Factory until 2014 when the lack sales meant that selling the controls no longer made sense.